iSatishYadav/UsingFeatureFlagsInMicroservices/README.md

 * Test the behaviour by running the application and hitting the URL https://localhost:49155/api/echo/hello.
 Response returned _olleh_ as expected.

 ### Disabling the Feature Flag
-* If we disable the flag by settign its value to `false`:
+* If we disable the flag by setting its value to `false`:
 ````json
 {
   "FeatureFlags": {